-In May 2010, Norway signed a partnership with Indonesia to support the country's efforts to reduce greenhouse gas emissions from deforestation, forest degradation and the destruction of peat marshes.
-The support will amount to up to USD 1 billion, assuming that Indonesia achieves good results.
+In May 2010, Norway signed a partnership with Indonesia to support the country's efforts to reduce greenhouse gas emissions from deforestation, forest degradation and the destruction of peat with up to 1 billion USD.
+Norway will mainly pay Indonesia for achieved results.

 Indonesia, rainforests and climate

 The establishment of palm oil plantations is a major factor behind deforestation in Indonesia.
 Rainforest is also felled to provide space for fast growing trees that can easily be turned into pulp for paper.
-Mining is another reason why the rainforest is disappearing.
-1 million hectares of forest disappear each year in Indonesia.
+Mining is another driver.
+Estimates indicate that around 1 million hectares of forest is lost each year in Indonesia.

-It is calculated that a further 210,000 - 280,000 km2 of forest and peat marshes will be lost by 2030 because of increasing global demand for minerals, timber, paper and palm oil.
+Estimates indicate that – if business as usual continues – a further 210,000 - 280,000 km2 of forest and peat will be lost by 2030.
 This is a trend that Indonesia's government wants to turn around.

 In May 2010, Norway signed a climate and forest agreement with Indonesia.
 Norway will support Indonesia's efforts with up to USD 1 billion in the years leading up to 2020.
 This support is contingent on Indonesia delivering on its targets.

 The size of the Norwegian contribution will depend on how successful the Indonesians are at reducing deforestation.
 Norway will primarily pay for the results achieved, first in the form of political reforms and capacity development, and later for independently verified reductions in emissions.
 The partnership will be evaluated before the phase where we pay for results is reached.